Get your facts right: Italy, U.S. come bottom in modern life survey

 LONDON Italians and Americans score worst when it comes to correctly assessing basic facts of modern life, such as what proportion of the population are immigrants or Muslims and what percentage of teenage girls get pregnant.

-Swedes and Germans do best, although even they consistently get things wrong, according to a survey of 14 industrialised countries released on Wednesday.
+Swedes and Germans do best, although even they consistently get things wrong, according to a survey of 14 industrialized countries released on Wednesday.

 Levels of immigration -- a hot-button topic in many developed countries -- are overestimated everywhere but the United States veers further from reality than most, with an average guess that 32 percent of the population are immigrants when the reality is 13 percent.